ecnopdev/vuejs-gas-boilerplate/README.md

-# VueJS, Vuetify and Google Apps Script Boilerplace
+# VueJS, Vuetify and Google Apps Script Boilerplate
 This is a boilerplate code for setting up a simple stand-alone site using VueJS runtime and Vuetify.

 # Usage